-Juliet Burnett is one of Australia's most recognised dancers, who also works as a writer and activist.

-# Captured 2017/05/22

-Juliet Burnett is one of Australia's most recognised dancers, making her mark at The Australian Ballet from 2003-2015.
-She left in 2015 to become a freelance dancer, performing in Australia and Indonesia and collaborating with a variety of dance and cross-disciplinary artists, then in 2016 made the move to Europe to join Ballet Vlaanderen, Belgium's premier ballet company, under the directorship of Sidi Larbi Cherkaoui and Tamas Moricz.
+She made her mark at The Australian Ballet from 2003-2015, leaving to become a freelance dancer, performing in Australia and Indonesia and collaborating with a variety of dance and cross-disciplinary artists.
+In 2016 Juliet made the move to Europe to join Ballet Vlaanderen, Belgium's premier ballet company, under the directorship of renowned choreographer Sidi Larbi Cherkaoui.

-Juliet has been an Ambassador for Bloch dancewear, Youth Ambassador for NSW Friends of The Australian Ballet, Official Ambassador for charity CARE Australia's Walk In Her Shoes Challenge, Ambassador for The Future climate justice initiative, and was an active member of the Greening The Australian Ballet committee.
+Juliet has been an Ambassador for Bloch Dancewear, Youth Ambassador for NSW Friends of The Australian Ballet, Official Ambassador for charity CARE Australia's Walk In Her Shoes Challenge, Ambassador for The Future climate justice initiative, and was an active member of the Greening The Australian Ballet committee.

-She was featured in Vintage Girls, a book by Nadia Barbaro, and has modelled for Australian swimwear and activewear label We Are Handsome at Australian Fashion Week 2015, as well as for various publications and websites including Harper's Bazaar, Women's Fitness, Vogue and Net-a-Porter.
+She was featured in Vintage Girls, a book by Nadia Barbaro, and has modelled for Australian swimwear and activewear label We Are Handsome at Australian Fashion Week 2015, as well as for various publications and websites including Harper's Bazaar, Women's Fitness, Vogue Australia and Net-a-Porter.

 In 2015, Juliet fulfilled a lifelong dream to bring the magic of ballet to the underprivileged in Indonesia, realised through the Ballet Goes to Ciliwung workshop with the assistance of Ballet.Id Foundation and the Australian Embassy in Jakarta, and she returned there in 2016.
 Her hope is to continue to promote the accessibility of ballet to all Indonesians, regardless of socioeconomic background, and to continue strengthening the relationship between Indonesia and Australia through the universal art form of dance.